eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 6. **Termination & State**

    - The Verifier MUST publish a terminal status (success or authenticated failure).
-   - After terminalization, subsequent artifacts for the same `eca_uuid` MUST be ignored.
+   - After terminalization, subsequent artifacts for the same ceremony identifier MUST be ignored.

 7. **No Attester-Supplied Trust Pinning**